Trace Anomaly of Weyl Fermions via the Path Integral: Comments on the Literature

 \subsection{Approaches finding a vanishing $\RRt$-term}

 Let us discuss the approaches agreeing with our result $e = 0$ in \EQ\eqref{Eq1Weyl}. \begin{itemize} \item The work of Leutwyler and Mallik \cite{Leutwyler:1985ar} stands out in that it seems to be unknown to the current community.
 They invented the method \eqref{eq:lnreg} which we use throughout.
 They use point splitting and the proper time regularisation and evaluate the expression in terms of the heat kernel.
 We agree with their findings.
 As mentioned previously the difference in our paper is that we use the CDE {which is more straightforward, and we also verify the vanishing of the Lorentz anomaly explicitly}.
 We further adapt Fujikawa's method for Weyl fermions. \item In \cite{Bastianelli:2016nuf} Fujikawa's method was applied writing a Majorana type mass term for the Weyl fermion which then regulates the determinant.
 This is possible since the Weyl representation in Euclidian space is real in $d=4$ \cite{Alvarez-Gaume:1983ihn}.
-The problem of the determinant of the Weyl operator, which we have addressed in detail, has not been considered in that paper.\footnote{In \cite{Bonora:2017gzz} doubts were expressed that introducing a Majorana mass is legitimate.} \item The MAT approach was applied with the Fujikawa method \cite{Bastianelli:2019zrq} again using a Majorana-type mass.
-The definition of the Weyl operator has not been addressed either. \item In another series of perturbative approaches the Haddamard \cite{Frob:2019dgf} and dimensional regularisation \cite{Abdallah:2021eii} (along with the Breitenlohner-Maison $\gamma_5$-scheme) have been applied.
+The problem of the determinant of the Weyl operator, which we have addressed in detail, has not been considered explicitly in that paper.\footnote{In \cite{Bonora:2017gzz} doubts were expressed that introducing a Majorana mass is legitimate.
+It remains however unclear to us why the Majorana mass term as first proposed in \cite{Alvarez-Gaume:1983ihn} should not be legitimate}. \item The MAT approach was applied with the Fujikawa method \cite{Bastianelli:2019zrq} again using a Majorana-type mass.
+The definition of the Weyl operator has not been addressed either. \item A non-perturbative approach employing the Hadamard regularisation was carried out in \cite{Frob:2019dgf} working directly in the EMT.
+For the Weyl fermion the EMT is taken to be symmetric hence the vanishing of the Lorentz anomaly is assumed and not verified. \item In another series of perturbative approaches dimensional regularisation \cite{Abdallah:2021eii} (along with the Breitenlohner-Maison $\gamma_5$-scheme) have been applied.
 These computations are further reviewed and clarified in \cite{Abdallah:2023cdw}.
 Diffeomorphism invariance is verified assuming that there is no Lorentz anomaly. \end{itemize}

 The main mystery remains why some perturbative approaches obtain $e \neq 0$ and others $e =0$, even though the vanishing of the diffeo anomaly at lowest order of the metric expansion is verified in each case.
 It either means that there is an error in one of the computations, which tend to be lengthy, or that there is a specific problem with some of the regularisations. {As for the non-perturbative approaches, only Leutwyler and Mallik verify the vanishing of the diffeo anomaly in \cite{LEUTWYLER198565,Leutwyler:1985ar} (but not the Lorentz anomaly), whereas the other papers do not address them at all.}